Student Teaching Preparation

-All Early Childhood, Elementary, and Middle Level Education majors planning to student teach in Spring 2015 should meet with their assigned academic advisor during the first two weeks of the Fall 2014 term to discuss placement guidelines as well as content testing.
+All Early Childhood, Elementary, and Middle Level Education majors planning to student teach in Fall 2015 should meet with their assigned academic advisor during the first two weeks of the Spring 2015 term to discuss placement guidelines as well as content testing.
 This appointment is required by the department prior to meeting with your assigned student teaching coordinator.

 Click here to print an EC/ELE/MLE Departmental application form from your computer.
 The current version being accepted has "August 2014" in the upper right corner.
-Applications are due no later than Wednesday, September 17, 2014, for all Early Childhood and Elementary Education majors planning to student teach in Spring 2015.
+Applications are due no later than Monday, January 26, 2015, for all Early Childhood and Elementary Education majors planning to student teach in Fall 2015.
 The application should be submitted to 2171 Buzzard Hall during your academic advisor appointment.

 Attention: ALL professional education coursework must be completed with a "C" or better prior to student teaching.
 Plan ahead.
 If you have any questions, please consult with your academic adviser or come to the EC/ELE/MLE department office for additional information.

 Every student planning to student teach must formally apply.
 New web-based procedures for applying to student teach take effect in Fall 2010.
 Students planning to student teach in Fall 2015 or Spring 2016 must apply during Fall 2014 and complete your student teaching packet.
 For more information: watch your e-mail, the Daily Eastern News and other publications, as well as the Student Teaching website and the bulletin board outside the Student Teaching office.